Updated 31 January 2018

-The AOFM announced its AGS issuance program on 10 May 2017.
-This webpage reflects that announcement and updates since that time.
+The AOFM announced its AGS issuance program on 19 December 2017.
+This webpage reflects that announcement and changes since that time.
 The issuance program is indicative only; the AOFM reserves the right to amend details.

 Details of the lines and amounts to be offered each week will be announced at noon on the preceding Friday.

-A new May 2041 bond line is planned to be issued in early 2018-19.
+A new May 2041 bond line is planned to be issued in the first half of 2018-19.
 This is part of the AOFM’s commitment to support the operation of the 20 year Treasury Bond futures contract.

 Treasury Bond Buybacks

 The AOFM’s program of regular buybacks for Treasury Bonds shorter than those comprising the primary three year Treasury Bond futures contract basket will continue.